Motor Neurone Disease MND

 This campaign will lay the foundations for human trials of a pioneering therapy for Motor Neurone Disease (MND).
 The fatal disease affects the brain and nerves and causes weakness over time.
 There is currently no cure for the condition.

-The work led by Bristol-based neurosurgeon Professor Steven Gill brings combines three elements.
+The work led by Bristol-based neurosurgeon Professor Steven Gill combines three elements.
 Gene Therapy with Viral Vectors delivered via Convection Enhanced Delivery CED.

 The tests have shown promising results.
 The next ‘pre-clinical’ stage is to evaluate the safety and efficacy of the treatment.
 This crucial phase must be completed before clinical trials in humans can be started.